ahoymrag/ahoymrag.github.io/seaM/screenplay/scenes/scenes-25-31.md

 **MAKAYLA**

-> The creatures are likely to smell the bait fish .
+> The creatures are likely to come out tonight - the tide  .

 _Mac looks out the cracks of the makeshift wigwam - through it he watches the tallgrass swaying in the wind._